 Hence, having a CPU with more cores than the stipulated amount will not improve performance.

-So Is A Quad Core Processor Good for Gaming?
+So is a Quad-Core Processor Good for Gaming?

-The main reason for this is that most games, older and newer, still leverage the single core performance of the CPU and do not scale well with multiple cores anyways.
+The main reason for this is that most games, older and newer, still leverage the single-core performance of the CPU and do not scale well with multiple cores anyways.

 However, there are exceptions.
 Simulation titles such as Cities Skylines or Microsoft Flight Simulator require a lot more cores than just four.

-Lets a have a look at some popular titles and how many cores they use ideally.
+Let’s look at some popular titles and how many cores they use ideally.